arXiv/accessibility2024/source/presenters.md

 **Research Director, Disability History and Culture Collective and Adjunct Professor, CUNY.**

 Devva's research work in disability studies spans more than 40 years at four distinguished universities.
 Her current work focuses on speech impairment, social participation politics, and disability services in higher education.
-Devva's book, "Occupying Disability," explores concepts that consider disability not in terms of impairment but as a range of unique social identities and experiences.
+With friends she edited the book, "Occupying Disability," which explores concepts that consider disability not in terms of impairment but as a range of unique social identities and experiences.
 [Devva's Faculty Profile](https://sps.cuny.edu/about/directory/devva.kasnitz){target="_blank"}

 ---